einargs/haskell-webgl/README.md

 Use the nix package manager to install all the dependencies needed; just run `nix develop` once flakes are enabled.

+## Bugs
+- Currently for some reason the live reloading on the second change after the initial compile.
+Who knows why.

 ## Hot Module Reloading with Haskell
 To setup fully functioning hot module reloading I would need to setup a way to tear down the wasm reactor and replace it.
 That should